 Young sibs: https://www.youngsibs.org.uk/

 They are for people just like you who have a brother or sister who has a health condition.
-They can help by listening, giving information and making it possible for you to meet other people like you.
+They can help by listening and giving information.

 This organisation offers support to young people who have to spend a lot of time looking after a brother or sister.

 This is a phone number any child can ring to talk to someone about how they’re feeling and what’s happening for them, especially if they’re worried about something.
 The number is 0800 1111.
 It doesn’t cost anything.

 Now you’ve got to the end of this information (well done, by the way) why don’t you test your parents to see how much they know.